-Sub-criteria Commentary Arrangements in place?
-Working with partners and other third parties Both the Commissioner and Chief Constable are aware of the importance of collaboration.
-This is evidenced in the Collaboration and Partnership Strategy which was updated during the year in May 2016.
-Collaboration agreements to which the Commissioner and Chief Constable are parties are published under the transparency section of the Commissioner for Northumbria website.
-Areas of collaboration with other police forces and public organisations include: Co-locating with partners wherever possible - so far co-located with Northumberland Fire and Rescue Service, Tyne and Wear Fire and Rescue Service, Newcastle City Council, North Tyneside Council, South Tyneside Council, Gateshead Council, Northumberland County Council, various National Health Service Trusts, and a number of local community groups; during 2016 the Commissioner and Chief Constable signed up to a 7 force Section 22A collaboration agreement with Durham, Cleveland, Humberside and the 3 Yorkshire forces.
+Working with partners and other third parties

+- Both the Chief Constable and PCC are aware of the importance of collaboration.
+This is evidenced in the Collaboration and Partnership Strategy which was updated during the year in May 2016. - Collaboration agreements to which the Chief Constable and PCC are parties are published under the transparency section of the PCC for Northumbria website. - Areas of collaboration with other police forces and public organisations include: - Co-locating with partners wherever possible so far co-located with Northumberland Fire and Rescue Service, Tyne and Wear Fire and Rescue Service, Newcastle City Council, North Tyneside Council, South Tyneside Council, Gateshead Council, Northumberland County Council, various National Health Service Trusts, and a number of local community groups; - o during 2016 the Chief Constable and PCC signed up to a 7 force Section 22A collaboration agreement with Durham, Cleveland, Humberside and the 3 Yorkshire forces.
 The agreement provides an overarching framework for areas of collaboration in the North East region.
-Currently the agreement covers the following capabilities across the seven forces: Disaster Recovery Identification and CBRN (Chemical, Biological, Radiological and Nuclear incidents; and a collaborative working agreement between the legal teams of Northumbria Police and North Tyneside Council in order to provide advice, support and resilience to one another.
-The North East Regional Special Operations Unit (NERSOU) collaboration between Northumbria, Durham and Cleveland was extended to include further collaboration on covert policing (1st April 2016) and Technical Surveillance (1st October 2016).
-The force has a number of collaboration arrangements in place with Durham Constabulary including kennel services, fingerprint enhancement services and public order training with further collaboration on for Yes
+Currently the agreement covers the following capabilities across the seven forces: Disaster Recovery Identification and CBRN (Chemical, Biological, Radiological and Nuclear incidents; and - a collaborative working agreement between the legal teams of Northumbria Police and North Tyneside Council in order to provide advice, support and resilience to one another. - The North East Regional Special Operations Unit (NERSOU) collaboration between Northumbria, Durham and Cleveland was extended to include further collaboration on covert policing (1st April 2016) and Technical Surveillance (1st October 2016). - The force has a number of collaboration arrangements in place with Durham Constabulary including kennel services, fingerprint enhancement services and public order training with further collaboration on forensic services planned for 2017/18. - Northumbria have recruited a Funding and Innovation Manager, a designated post within the Corporate Development Department to lead on the development of strategic collaborative opportunities and partnership working. - Northumbria participates in National Procurement Frameworks which are delivering significant savings on an on-going basis, particularly in areas such as vehicle purchase, ICT contracts and uniform.